dhrodrigues29/FCG-Trab-Final---Davi-e-Iago/README.md

-# FCG-Trab-Final---Davi-e-Iago
+# FCG-Trab-Final-Davi-e-Iago
-Directory for the final project of the Fundamentals of Computer Graphics class - UFRGS
+Directory used for the final project of the Computer Graphics Fundamentals class - UFRGS